BorisMolch/pfrontend-temp/readme.md

 # PatchXR Website

-This is the Website generated with Hugo.
+This is the Website generated with Hugo 0.78.0

 ### How to build locally: